 Mark LaBarbera became Valparaiso University’s director of athletics on July 1, 2004.

-Since LaBarbera took the reins of the athletic department, Valpo teams have made nine NCAA Tournament appearances, while earning 11 league regular season titles and eight conference tournament championships.
-Eleven student-athletes have earned All-American honors as well.
+Since LaBarbera took the reins of the athletic department, Valpo teams have made 17 NCAA Tournament appearances, while earning 17 league regular season titles and 16 conference tournament championships.
+In addition, 18 student-athletes have earned All-American honors during LaBarbera's tenure at Valpo.

-In the classroom, Valpo student-athletes have earned Academic All-American accolades 13 times under LaBarbera’s watch.
-The athletic department also has consistently led Horizon League institutions in graduation rate and Graduation Success Rate, doing so in each of the last four years.
-In the most recent report, six Crusader teams earned the NCAA Public Recognition Award for ranking among the top 10 percent nationally within their respective sports in Academic Progress Rate.
+In the classroom, Valpo student-athletes have earned Academic All-American accolades 19 times under LaBarbera’s watch.
+In the most recent report, six Valpo teams earned the NCAA Public Recognition Award for ranking among the top 10 percent nationally within their respective sports in Academic Progress Rate.
+The athletic department also consistently ranked among the Horizon League's best in graduation rate and Graduation Success Rate, and led all league institutions in each of its last five years in the league.

 Prior to Valpo, LaBarbera served as an athletics administrator at the University of New Hampshire from 1999-2004 and at North Carolina State from 1989-1999.
 From 1984-1989 LaBarbera was the comptroller at Chicago’s North Park College, his alma mater.